Ngāti Maru Deed of Settlement – Te Hiringa Taketake

 You can read our 2020 Deed of Settlement of Historical Claims Information Booklet here.

-What Resolution are Adult Registered Members asked to vote on.
+What Resolution were Adult Registered Members asked to vote on.

 I, as a member of Ngāti Maru, agree: